Making a difference every day matters.

 If you have a bachelor’s degree and a passion for helping young people learn and grow.
-Check out the UMW M.Ed. with Initial Teacher Licensure Program.
-You’ll get a personal adviser and a learning plan tailored specifically for you.
-You will get valuable field experience in one of nine neighboring school districts.
+You may be a perfect fit for the UMW M.Ed. with Initial Teacher Licensure Program.
+You’ll get a personal adviser and a tailored learning plan.
+You will gain valuable field experience in one of nine neighboring school districts.

 - Elementary Education (Grades PreK-6)